fsharp/fslang-design/RFCs/FS-1128-better-interpolated-triple-quoted-strings.md

 # Drawbacks

 Even though this only extends already existing syntax, it still can be considered yet another way of doing string interpolation.
-Moreover, it can't be fully aligned with analogous C# feature (raw string literals) and stay backward compatible at the same time, so this could be a source of confusion (but note that triple quoted string literals are already similar but not really aligned with C#'s raw string literals anyway).
+Moreover, it can't be fully aligned with analogous C# feature (raw string literals - [docs](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-11#raw-string-literals)) and stay backward compatible at the same time, so this could be a source of confusion
+(but note that triple quoted string literals are already similar but not really aligned with C#'s raw string literals anyway - see [spec](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-11.0/raw-string-literal.md)).

 # Alternatives